 Book and history lovers looking for places to go in Bologna must visit the Biblioteca Salaborsa, a public library in the city.
 Housed in the medieval Palazzo d’Accursio, the library has a vast collection of books for adults, teens, and children.
 Book readings and activities for all ages are also conducted in the library.

 A plus point is an access to computers with free internet.
-Another major highlight besides the books are the Roman ruins beneath the building.
+Another major highlight besides the books is the Roman ruins beneath the building.
 You can see them on the floor of the library!

 Sanctuary of Santa Maria della Vita